 The course is structured as such:

 I encourage discussion and dialog with my students throughout the whole course.
-I respond very quickly to messages.
-Let's do this together!
+I respond very quickly to messages so let's do this together!

 I am 100% involved in my course.
 All materials are created by me and I am present in every lecture-presentation.
 There is no redirection to 3rd party articles or materials.